UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Our Board of Directors

-Currently, the Board consists of seven (7) members: M. Scott Maguire, Jeffrey F. Eisenberg, Dr. Edward J. Benz, Firdaus Jal Dastoor, Darlene Deptula-Hicks, Roman Knyazev, and Dr. Roger Kornberg.
-Mr. Maguire was appointed the Chairman of the Board in April 2017.
-Prior to that, the Chairmanship was vacant.
+Currently, the Board consists of seven (7) members: Jeffrey F. Eisenberg, Dr. James E. Callaway, Firdaus Jal Dastoor, Dr. Dmitry Genkin, Roman Knyazev, Dr. Roger Kornberg, and Adam Logal.
+Prior to August 2017, we combined the positions of Chief Executive Officer and Board Chair.
+As of August 2017, we separated the roles of Chief Executive Officer and Board Chair in recognition of the differences between the two roles.
+The Board of Directors is currently chaired by independent director, Adam Logal, and our Chief Executive Officer, Jeffrey Eisenberg, is our only employee-director.
+The Chief Executive Officer is responsible for setting the strategic direction for the Company and the day to day leadership and performance of the Company, while the Board Chair is responsible for leading the Board in the execution of its fiduciary duties.
+The Board Chair presides over meetings of the full Board.
+While we recognize that different board leadership structures may be appropriate for companies in different situations, we believe our current leadership structure is the optimal structure for the Company at this time.
 Directors shall hold office for a one-year term or until their successors have been duly elected and qualified.
 Vacancies on the Board resulting from death, resignation, disqualification, removal, or other causes can be filled by the affirmative vote of a majority of the directors then in office.
 Any director so elected, shall hold office for the remainder of the full term of the director for which the vacancy was created or occurred and until such director’s successor shall have been duly elected and qualified.

 Committees of the Board